 At the beginning of the school year, we take time getting to know our students.
 We listen to them read.
 We take some running records.
-We find their instructional reading levels.
-And then we put them into guided reading groups, trying our best to put students with the same instructional reading levels in the same group.
+We may find their reading levels.

+Then we put them into guided reading or small groups.
 Next comes the task of finding books for our groups.
-If we know students’ instructional reading levels, this is fairly simple.
-We head to the book room or browse our own leveled libraries and pull texts for each group based upon their reading levels.
+If we know students’ reading levels, this is fairly simple.
+We head to the book room or browse our own libraries and pull texts for each group based upon their phonics skills and/or reading levels.

 But if you’re a Kindergarten or first grade teacher, this task of finding books may not be so easy – especially when many of your students are pre-readers.

 So what do you do if you use leveled readers…but your students aren’t yet ready to read Level A books?
 Or if their pretend reading of patterned texts isn’t really moving them forward?
 In this blog post, I’ll share solutions!

 Photo credit: Serhiy Kobyakov / Shutterstock